-This article relates to the "taxes" that appear on each ticket you buy for air travel.
+This relates to the "taxes" that appear on each ticket you buy for air travel.
 You will often see fares advertised as "excluding tax and charges" or something similar.
-The latter part, "charges" was added relatively recently.
-Many of the little bits that are added on are not taxes at all.
+The latter part, "charges" was added relatively recently as many of the little bits that are added on are not taxes at all.
 The original idea came about as a country would charge a tax for arrival and departure - hardly unreasonable - the amount was never great and usually charged in US Dollars (or even the local currency).
 To avoid constant fare changes, it was agreed within IATA that for practical purposes, these taxes would be seperated out and charged as an addition to the fare.
 The "tax and charge" element on some tickets, now, can easily come up to £200 and in many cases, comes to a lot more than the fare charged.

 With the fare war, airlines realised that more and more items could come out, allowing lower "headline" fares.
 As these amount were indicated by two letter codes, the travelling public are never really aware of what they are paying for.
-It is very difficult to actually find a full list of taxes.
-Your travel agent, if they have a GDS, will be able to tell exactly what each tax is for.

 COUNTRY NAME- FRANCE